sysdiglabs/terraform-aws-secure-for-cloud/use-cases/manual-org-three-way.md

    For more information, see [Configuring Amazon SNS notifications for CloudTrail](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/configure-sns-notifications-for-cloudtrail.html).

-2. On your cluster, where Sysdig is deployed, create an SQS topic to ingest Cloudtrail events.
+2. On the account, where Sysdig is deployed, create an SQS topic to ingest Cloudtrail events.

-   1. Use the default configuration parameters
+   1. While configuration, accept the default parameters.

-   2. Due to cross-account limitations, enable `SNS:Subscribe` permissions on the queue:
+   2. Edit the **Access policy** and enable `SNS:Subscribe` permissions on the queue:

       ```json
       {